calculang/calculang/README.md

 This creates `entrypoint.js` (alongside entrypoint.cul.js).
 This is a UMD Javascript bundle, with sourcemap `entrypoint.js.map`.

-Change `--no-memo` to `--memo` to turn on memoization - but this breaks for modular models now.
+Change `--no-memo` to `--memo` to turn on memoization.
+Memoization typically **dramatically** helps execution of models - but is only designed for non-modular models now.

 Introspection: